Procedure overview

 4.10 Tender Evaluation

-A designated Employee Authorised to Purchase is the appointed facilitator of the Tender process, including all Purchasing Activities and all communication with tenderers.
+A designated Procurement Lead is the appointed facilitator of the Tender process, including all Purchasing Activities and all communication with tenderers.
 However, they do not evaluate Tender responses for the purposes of competitive assessment.
-Instead, the designated Employee Authorised to Purchase, with the University client, will identify relevant Employees to form a Tender Evaluation Panel.
+Instead, the designated Procurement Lead, with the University client, will identify relevant Employees to form a Tender Evaluation Panel.

 The Panel will: